zenfyrdev/bootloader-unlock-wall-of-shame/brands/lg/README.md

 On some models (such as the Stylo 3 Plus and G6), the bootloader can still be officially unlocked via `fastboot oem unlock` **only if** [the phone is a T-Mobile model][t-mobile-unlock].
 T-Mobile versions also have most fastboot commands removed, including `fastboot flash`, `erase` and `boot` since the [LG V10 on Android 6][TMO Fastboot commands removed].

-Older devices (prior to 2015) have no partition verification (on operating system versions made before 2015) and assuming you have a root exploit, you can just flash modified partitions with dd -- as recommended by some official LineageOS [install guides]
+Older devices (prior to 2015) do not have partition verification (on operating system versions made prior to 2015) and assuming you have a root exploit, you can just flash modified partitions with dd -- as recommended by some official LineageOS [install guides]

 Newer LG budget phones (2018+) from the K and Stylo series typically do not have Fastboot.